SalomePapereux/SalomePapereux/README.md

 - 👋 Hi, I’m @SalomePx
-- 👀 I’m student in last year of MSC in Artificial Intelligence and Data Science
+- 👀 I’m student in last year of MSc in Artificial Intelligence and Data Science (IASD) at Paris-Dauphine Univeristy (reseach oriented)
-- 🌱 I’m currently learning how to construct a robust Adversial Network with differents attacks
+- 🌱 I’m currently working at Inria as a research intern in 2D+ time bioimaging reconstruction
-- 💞️ I’m creating a chatbot (personal project) for students with difficulties in mathematics
 - 📫 How to reach me : salome.papereux@gmail.com